Meshwesh: History

-The Meshwesh are known from ancient Egyptian texts as early as the 18th Dynasty, where they are mentioned as a source of cattle provided to king Amenhotep III's palace at Malkata.
+The Meshwesh are known from ancient Egyptian language texts as early as the Eighteenth Dynasty of Egypt, where they are mentioned as a source of cattle provided to king Amenhotep III's palace at Malkata.
 This indicates there may have been some trade relations between the Meshwesh and the Egyptians at the time.
 At the very least, it can be said that the Egyptians were familiar with the Meshwesh.
 For the remainder of the 18th Dynasty, information about Meshwesh or Libyans in general is sketchy.
 There are, however, representations of Libyans (perhaps Meshwesh) from the reign of Akhenaten, including a remarkable papyrus depicting a group of Libyans slaying an Egyptian.
-However, the papyrus is fragmentary, so it is not known what the historical context was.
-The Meshwesh or Ma were nomad hunter pastoralists, living off their goats, camels and other livestock while hunting and gathering at the same time.
-Milk, meat, hides and wool were gathered from their livestock for food, tents and clothing.
+However, the papyrus is fragmentary, so the historical context is unknown.
+The Meshwesh or Ma were nomadic hunter-pastoralists, subsisting on goats, camels, and other livestock while also hunting and gathering.
+Milk, meat, hides, and wool were gathered from their livestock for food, tents and clothing.

-The first ancient Egyptian sources described the Meshwesh men with tattoos and long hair with longer side locks in the front, while centuries later they appear with shorter hair of Egyptian influence but braided and beaded, neatly parted in both sides from their temples and decorated with one or two feathers attached to leather bands around the crown of the head.
-They still used the same robes as before, a thin mantle of antelope hide, dyed and printed, crossing one of their shoulders and coming down until mid calf length to make an open robe over a loincloth with an adorned phallus sheath, being the only exception of the new addition of a kilt above the knees and an animal tail in the Egyptian manner of king Narmer and the phallus adornment over it.
-Men wore facial hair trimmed except at their chin and the older men kept their longer chin tufts braided.
-Women wore the same robes as men, plaited, decorated hair and both genders wore heavy jewelry.
-Later images showed them to have accepted and adapted some Greek or Macedonian tunics.
-Weapons included bows and arrows, hatchets, spears and daggers.
+The first ancient Egyptian sources described Meshwesh men with tattoos and long hair with longer side locks in the front, while centuries later they appear with shorter hair from Egyptian influence, but braided and beaded, neatly parted on both sides from their temples, and decorated with one or two feathers attached to leather bands around the crown of the head.
+They still used the same robes as before, a thin mantle of antelope hide, dyed and printed, crossing one of their shoulders and midcalf length, creating an open robe over a loincloth with an adorned penile sheath.
+The only exception was the new addition of a kilt above the knees and an animal tail in the manner of king Narmer and the penis adornment.
+Men wore facial hair trimmed except at their chins, and older men kept their longer chin tufts braided.
+Women wore the same robes as men, plaited and decorated their hair, and both genders wore heavy jewelry.
+Later images showed them dressed in tunics.
+Weapons included the bow and arrow, hatchets, spears, and daggers.